BrunoGrandePhD/rrr/_episodes/01-file-organization.md

 exercises: 0
 questions:
 - "Why should I organize my files?"
-- "Where should I put my files?"
+- "How should I structure my project folder?"
-- "Which directory structure should I adopt for my project?"
+- "How should I name my files?"
-- "Which file naming conventions should I adopt"
 objectives:
-- ""
+-
 keypoints:
-- "First key point."
+-
 ---